-INCIDENT ID CLIENT CODE ------------- -------------

-Consent for Release of Information [Written]
+Cor nsen t for F Release of Information [Written]

+1.

+I,

-give my permission for
+give ı my perr nission fo or

-(Name of Organization) to share information about the incident I have reported to them as explained below:
+(Nam belov - ganizatior n) to share information about the incident I have reported to them as explained

-I understand that in giving my authorization below, I am giving
+Lunde erstand that in gi ving my authorization below, I am giving

-(Name of Organization) permission to share the specific case information from my incident report with the service provider(s) I have indicated, so that I can receive help with safety, health, psychosocial, and/or legal needs.
+• (Name of Organization) permission ase information from my incident report with the service provider(s) I have receive help with safety, health, psychosocial, and/or legal needs.

-I understand that shared information will be treated with confidentiality and respect, and shared only as needed to provide the assistance I have requested.
+only a I under below At an agend I wou as neederstand v) may out y point, cy/focal lld like r ed to prov that cons come and I have the point liste ny inform ed information will be treated with confidentiality and respect, and shared vide the assistance I have requested.
+I have reque

-I understand that consent means that a person from another agency or service provider (ticked below) may come and speak with me.

-At any point, I have the right to change my mind about sharing information with the designated agency/focal point listed below.

-I would like my information released to the following:

-(Tick all that apply, and specify name, facility and agency/organization as applicable.)

 YES NO

-Security Services (specify):
+0 Security Services (specify):

-Psychosocial Services (specify):
+0 Psychosocial Services (specify):

-Health/Medical Services (specify):
+0 Health/Medical Services (specify):

 Safe House / Shelter (specify):

-Legal Assistance Services (specify):
+AIA Legal Assistance Services (specify):

 Livelihoods Services (specify):

-CLIENT CODE YES NO Disability Specific Services or Organizations (specify): Other (specify type of service and agency): 1.
-Authorisation to b e marked by client: YES NO (OR PARENT/GUARDIAN 1.
-Authonisation to b IF CLIENT IS UNDER 18) I have explained to the client and ensured that the client has understood that some non-identifiable information may also be shared for reporting.
-Any information shared will not be specific to them or the incident.
-I have stressed that there will be no way for someone to identify them based on the information that is shared, and that all shared information will be treated with confidentiality and respect.
-2. Authorisation to b e marked by client: YES NO (OR PARENT/GUARDIAN IF CLIENT IS UNDER 18)

-(or parent/guardian if client is under 18)
+INCIDENT ID CLIENT CODE YES NO Disability Specific Services or 0 Organizations (specify ·): Other (specify type of service a and agency): 1.
+Authorisation n to be marked by client: YES NO (OR PARENT/GUARDIAN IF CLIENT IS UNDER 18) information may a or the incident.
+I h also be shared for reporting.
+Ar nave stressed that there will be ny information sha no way for somed rstood that some non-identifiable red will not be specific to them one to identify them based vill be treated with confidentiality 2.
+Authorisation n to be marked by client: YES NO (OR PARENT/GUARDIAN IF CLIENT IS UNDER 18) orint of client: an if client is under 18) Caseworker code: Date:

-Caseworker code:

-Date: